Music and Sound Recording (Tonmeister) BSc (Hons) or BMus (Hons) – 2023 entry

-In addition to these facilities, you are able to use our extensive range of more than 100 microphones, our ITU BS-1116 standard listening room, two labs including Apple Mac Pro workstations, mobile recording vans and an assortment of measurement and test equipment.
+In addition to these facilities, you’re able to use our extensive range of more than 100 microphones, our ITU BS-1116 standard listening room, 2 labs including Apple Mac Pro workstations, mobile recording vans and an assortment of measurement and test equipment.

 Careers and graduate prospects

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

 The quality of teaching, professional studio facilities and equipment, and the success of our graduates, mean that the Tonmeister course is highly regarded in the industry.
 Consequently, as a graduate you will enjoy unrivalled career prospects.

 Our course has produced a stream of highly successful graduates during its long history, including Oscar, Grammy and Mercury Prize winners.

 The broad range of subjects covered by our course will prepare you for work in any area of the audio industry.
 This can vary from musical roles through practical audio engineering to development of new audio technologies.